Dalit Buddhist movement: Navayana Buddhism

 According to Ambedkar, several of the core beliefs and doctrines of traditional Buddhist traditions such as the Four Noble Truths and Anatta were flawed and pessimistic, and may have been inserted into the Buddhist scriptures by wrong-headed Buddhist monks of a later era.
 These should not be considered as Buddha's teachings in Ambedkar's view.
 Other foundational concepts of Buddhism such as Karma and Rebirth were considered by Ambedkar as superstitions.

 Navayana as formulated by Ambedkar and at the root of Dalit Buddhist movement abandons mainstream traditional Buddhist practices and precepts such as the institution of monk after renunciation, ideas such as karma, rebirth in afterlife, samsara, meditation, nirvana and Four Noble Truths.
 Ambedkar's new sect of Buddhism rejected these ideas and re-interpreted the Buddha's religion in terms of class struggle and social equality.

 Ambedkar called his version of Buddhism Navayana or Neo-Buddhism.
-His book, The Buddha and His Dhamma is the holy book of Navayana or Dalit Buddhists.
+His book, The Buddha and His Dhamma, is the holy book of Navayana or Dalit Buddhists.
 According to Junghare, for the followers of Navyana, Ambedkar has become a deity and he is worshipped in its practice.

 Ambedkar's conversion

 After publishing a series of books and articles arguing that Buddhism was the only way for the Untouchables to gain equality, Ambedkar publicly converted on 14 October 1956, at Deekshabhoomi, Nagpur, over 20 years after he declared his intent to convert.
-Around 3,65,000 of his followers converted to Buddhism at the same ceremony.
+Around 365,000 of his followers converted to Buddhism at the same ceremony.
 On this occasion, many upper caste Hindus too accepted Buddhism.
 After Nagpur, on 16 October 1956, Ambedkar again gave Buddhism to more than 300,000 of his followers at Chandrapur, since the place is also known as Deekshabhoomi.
 Inspired by this Ambedkar's conversion, 5,000 Tamils of Myanmar had accepted Buddhism in Rangoon under the leadership of Chan Htoon, the justice of the Supreme Court of the Union of Burma on 28 October 1956.
+As a result of Ambedkar’s movement, nearly three million Dalits converted to Buddhism, increasing the Buddhist population by 1,697% according to the 1961 census.

 The conversion ceremony was attended by Medharathi, his main disciple Bhoj Dev Mudit, and Mahastvir Bodhanand's Sri Lankan successor, Bhante Pragyanand.
 Ambedkar asked Dalits not to get entangled in the existing branches of Buddhism (Theravada, Mahayana and Vajrayana), and called his version Navayana or 'Neo-Buddhism'.
 Ambedkar would die less than two months later, just after finishing his definitive work on Buddhism.

 Many Dalits employ the term "Ambedkar(ite) Buddhism" to designate the Buddhist movement, which started with Ambedkar's conversion.
 Many converted people call themselves "-Bauddha" i.e. Buddhists.